jorgeassis/courseMarAfrica/README.md

 tweets: [twitter.com/jorgemfassis](https://twitter.com/jorgemfassis) <br>
 journal: [medium.com/theMarineDataScientist](https://medium.com/themarinedatascientist) <br><br>

-The course 'Modelling the distribution of biodiversity under climate change' was designed as an elective course within the Master programme Marine Biology at the University of Algarve.

 ### Scope
 The course covers the interactions and potential impacts of global climate changes (past, ongoing and future) on different levels of marine biodiversity.
 It is mostly hands­-on oriented, with a strong component on biodiversity and climate data acquisition, management and visualisation (e.g., the new Representative Concentration Pathway scenarios of climate change), as well as on ecological modelling using state of the art mechanistic and correlative approaches (e.g., machine learning algorithms).